LC3Computer/Smart_Attendance_System/README.md

    - Monitor LCD and virtual terminals
    - Observe sensor responses

+> [!NOTE]
-> **Note**: The RFID functionality is simulated through virtual terminals in the Proteus environment.
+> The RFID functionality is simulated through virtual terminals in the Proteus environment.

 ---